-During 1933, 49,653 children were fully examined, 18,885 (38.0 %) were notified for treatment of physical defects, including 8,329 (16.8 %) for defects other than dental.
-In addition, 26,318 children were "reviewed," of whom 7,704 (29.3 %) were notified for medical and dental defects, and 2,856 fully or partly examined apart from the usual routine inspection.
-Of these 1,229 (43.0 per cent.) were notified.
+Of the 41,407 children fully examined during 1934, 16,626 or 40.2 per cent. were notified for treatment of physical defects, including 7,274 (17.5 per cent.) for defects other than dental.
+In addition, 27,931 children were "reviewed", of whom 8,036 or 28.8 per cent. were notified for medical and dental defects, and 2,700 fully or partly examined apart from the usual routine inspection.
+Of the latter 1,292 or 47.9 per cent. were notified.

-Further, in 1932, 190 and in 1933, 183 children were medically examined at Stewart House Preventorium and the Christmas Camp organized under the Far West Children's Health Scheme.
+In 1934 also 223 children were medically examined at Stewart House Preventorium and the Christmas Camp organized under the Far West Children's Health Scheme.

 3. Victoria.-The system adopted provides for the medical examination of each child once every three years during its school life.
 With the doubling of the medical staff in 1925 the Department concentrated on country work, and medical inspection has been undertaken since that date in country and rural districts, reaching the most remote corners of the State.
-Medical inspection is now undertaken in all High schools, in practically all country State schools, and in about half of the metropolitan State schools, but in only a few of the registered and institutional schools.
+Medical inspection is now undertaken in all high schools, in practically all country State schools, and in about half of the metropolitan State schools, but in only a few of the registered and institutional schools.

 Each school is visited once in every three years, and each child examined.
 In schools with an attendance of 70 or more, the older boys are examined by a medical man and the older girls by a medical woman.
-At this inspection every child is first weighed and measured, vision and hearing tested, then undressed to the waist and medically examined as for life assurance, but with a fuller investigation of many hygienic factors. which, at that age, greatly influence the health and growth of the child.
-Opportunity is also taken to teach the child healthy habits, how to correct faults, and also to get its co-operation for the remedying of defects found.
+At this inspection every child is first weighed and measured, vision and hearing tested, then undressed to the waist and medically examined as for life assurance, but with a fuller investigation of many hygienic factors, which at that age greatly influence the health and growth of the child.
+Opportunity is also taken to teach the child healthy habits, how to correct faults, also to get its co-operation for the remedying of defects found.
 A school nurse employed by the Department is devoted to "follow-up" work, i.e., visiting the homes and getting treatment for children found defective by the school medical officers.
 Owing to the smallness of the staff her work is confined to the metropolitan area.
-The result of this work is that the treatment received is much greater than that which is obtained without such visits.